 A lot of paperwork will be involved in the final phase of the project.
 This means administrative skills and attention to detail are necessary as well.

-Becoming a project manager without experience or a degree
+How to become project manager without experience or degree

 Is it even possible?
 We can review once again all you need to become a project manager.